Enter your email address below and subscribe to our newsletter

 Instructions

-Peel the ginger and carrot, and julienne them into matchsticks.
+Peel the ginger and carrot, then cut them into matchstick-sized pieces.
 Slice the onion and garlic.
-Add cooking oil to a pot and sauté the onion and garlic until lightly caramelized.
-Add the julienned carrots and stir.
+Heat some cooking oil in a pot and sauté the onion and garlic until they become lightly caramelized.
+Next, add the julienned carrots and stir.
+Include the slices of ginger in the pot and sauté for 3 to 4 minutes to release their flavors.
+Finally, add the beef stock cube to the pot.

 Add water along with the condiments such as soy sauce, oyster sauce, and apple cider vinegar.
 While the dumpling soup simmers on medium-low heat, slice up a few radishes into thin cylindrical disks and add it to the soup.